jfrelinger/fcm/docs/source/basic.rst

 Compensation and Transformation
 *******************************
-Along with reading FCS files, :py:mod:`fcm` provides methods to apply compensation to try and counter flourescent spill over.
-By default :py:func:`loadFCS` compensates fcs data using the compensation matrix provided in fcs file header.  :py:func:`loadFCS` also allows you to provide your own compensation matrix by passing in the comp and sidx arguments, or can not compensate by passing ``False`` as the ``auto_comp`` arugment to :py:func:`loadFCS`.
+Along with reading FCS files, :py:mod:`fcm` provides methods to apply compensation to try and counter fluorescent spill over.
+By default :py:func:`loadFCS` compensates fcs data using the compensation matrix provided in fcs file header.  :py:func:`loadFCS` also allows you to provide your own compensation matrix by passing in the comp and sidx arguments, or can not compensate by passing ``False`` as the ``auto_comp`` argument to :py:func:`loadFCS`.
 For convenience :py:mod:`fcm` provides the :py:func:`load_compensate_matrix` which will return the laser names (sidx) and compensation matrix exported in the format used by Flowjo.

 :py:mod:`fcm` also supports the logicle and log data transforms.
-By default when loading an fcs file :py:func:`loadFCS` will apply the logicle transform to all flourescent channels with a range of 262144 (PNR in the fcs header).
+By default when loading an fcs file :py:func:`loadFCS` will apply the logicle transform to all fluorescent channels with a range of 262144 (PNR in the fcs header).
 The log transform can be used instead by passing the transform argument of ``log`` or automatic transformation can be prevented by setting the ``transform`` argument to ``None``.